Sweet Dreams (2023 film): Cast

+Production

+Filming was planned to take place Indonesia in the summer of 2021 but was forced to relocate due to the COVID-19 pandemic.
+The production eventually moved to Réunion, an island and overseas department of France, where the film was shot in the summer of 2022.

 Release

 Sweet Dreams had its premiere on 5 August 2023 in Main Competition section at the 76th Locarno Film Festival, where it won Pardo for Best Performance award.
 On 14 September 2023, the film was screened in Centrepiece section at the 2023 Toronto International Film Festival.
 It was selected to open the Netherlands Film Festival on 22 September 2023 and won six Golden Calf awards.
 The film competed for Louve d'or in International Competition section at the 2023 Festival du nouveau cinéma and was screened on 5 October 2023, followed by a screening at Chicago International Film Festival on October 18, 2023, where it competed in New Directors Competition section for Hugo award and won Silver Hugo.
 It was screened at the 68th Valladolid International Film Festival in Punto de Encuentro section on 21 October 2023; its screening in Cinema International section at the 29th Kolkata International Film Festival took place in December 2023.

 In May 2023, Heretic was reported to have acquired world sales rights to the film.

 Sweet Dreams was released theatrically in the Netherlands on September 28, 2023.